 The Osborne House Estate was bought by Queen Victoria and Prince Albert in 1845 when they were looking for a seaside residence for their growing family.
-This three-storey royal seaside villa, overlooking the stunning view of the Solent, on an estate of 342 acres bought from Lady Isabella Blachford became the peaceful, rural retreat of Queen Victoria, Prince Albert and their family.
+This three-story royal seaside villa, overlooking the stunning view of the Solent, on an estate of 342 acres bought from Lady Isabella Blachford became the peaceful, rural retreat of Queen Victoria, Prince Albert, and their family.

 When to Visit Osborne House

 You need to be aware of the timings when the Osborn House remains open.
 The details are as follows:

 1 April to 30 September – Daily from10am-6pm

 1 Oct to 31 October – Daily from 10 am-5 pm (Last admission at 4 pm)

 House Tours: 1 November to12 December and 6 Feb to 19 Mar – Sunday, Wednesday, Thursday, Friday, Saturday from10am-2.30pm (guided tours only, through booking system)

 Grounds: 1 April to 31 October – Daily 10 am-6 pm.
 (Last admission 5 pm)

 The Osborn House remains closed on 24-26 December and 1 January.
 However, remember to check the opening hours with the venue before making a visit.